MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

 In this notation, there are at most $N^2+N^4$ coefficients.
 However, many of these coefficients may be collected as they correspond to the same operator.
-For instance, in the case where $p,q,r,s$ are distinct indices, we may use the anti-commutation rules to show that:
+For example, in the case where $p,q,r,s$ are distinct indices, you may use the anti-commutation rules to show that:

 $$
 a^\dagger\_{p}a^\dagger\_{q}a\_{r}a\_{s} =